gallettilance/CS506-Spring2021/00-git/exercises/exercise2.md

 ## Step 5: add an 'upstream' remote

-It should point to the repository you forked
+It should point to the repository you forked (aka the "parent" repo you copied into your github)

 ```bash
 git remote add upstream https://github.com/gallettilance/CS506-Spring2021.git